DanCQ/Starship-in-Space/README.md

 # Starship-in-Space

-Every refresh gives you a random space background. <br>
-With information from NASA.

 <a href="https://starship-in-space.pages.dev/">Starship in Space</a>

+An educational site about the planetary bodies of our solar system. <br>
+Solar System information gathered from <a href="https://solarsystem.nasa.gov/solar-system/sun/overview/">NASA</a>.

 The spinning Earth is my favorite. <br>
-I'm searching for detailed satellite photos. <br>
+I'm searching for detailed satellite photos, <br>
-Also, searching for historical space quotes.
+and for historical space exporation sound clips.

 A recreation of the space game from OpenAI: <br>
 https://youtu.be/Zm9B-DvwOgw